waverlyucc/website/wp-content/plugins/event-calendar-newsletter/readme.txt

 4. Choose which events to include by how far in the future, Pro version can filter by categories or tags

 == Changelog ==

+= 2.7 =
+* Additional WP filters for date/time formatting and excerpt length
+* Optional tracking to improve performance and compatibility

 = 2.6.1 =
 * Adding accessibility alt tag for images with The Events Calendar